Atlanta police chief resigns after fatal police shooting

-ATLANTA — Atlanta's police chief resigned Saturday hours after a black man was fatally shot by officers in a struggle following a field sobriety test.
+ATLANTA — Atlanta's police chief resigned Saturday hours after a black man was fatally shot by an officer in a struggle following a field sobriety test.
 Authorities said the slain man had grabbed an officer's Taser, but was running away when he was shot.

+Police Chief Erika Shields stepped down as the killing of 27-year-old Rayshard Brooks sparked a new wave of protests in Atlanta after turbulent demonstrations that followed the death of George Floyd in Minneapolis had simmered down.

 “I do not believe that this was a justified use of deadly force and have called for the immediate termination of the officer," Bottoms said.